 While this is a general explanation of fibromyalgia and its treatment as per Ayurvedic concepts, the fact remains that Ayurveda provides a treatment method that is tailored to an individual’s specific constitution.

-Depending on the specific symptoms of fibromyalgia that you experience and your body type, an Ayurvedic physician will be able to get an idea of the root cause of your problem.
-Using this information, he or she will then design a therapy protocol that is tailor-made to suit your particular constitution to help you get relief from the pain and discomfort of fibromyalgia.
+Depending on the specific symptoms of fibromyalgia that you experience and your body type, an Ayurveda doctor will be able to get an idea of the Ayurvedic imbalance of your problem.
+Using this information, he or she will then design a therapy protocol that is tailor-made to suit your particular constitution aim to help you get relief from the pain and discomfort of fibromyalgia.

 Please send your query and we will reply you shortly.